+State of California

-California Energy Commission ELECTRICITY RESOURCE PLANNING FORMS CEC Form S-3: 2018 SMALL POU HOURLY LOADS
+California Energy Commission

+ELECTRICITY RESOURCE PLANNING FORMS

+CEC Form S-3: 2020 SMALL POU HOURLY LOADS

+LSE Name on Admin Tab
-For Publicly Owned LSEs with Annual Peak Loads under 200 MW not submitting demand forms

-If load is reported for more than one LSE, load for each LSE should be reported in a separate column

-Report actual hourly demand in calendar year 2018, in megawatts, for each hour of each day.

-Add rows to report all 8,760 hours in 2018.
+For Publicly Owned LSEs with Annual Peak Loads under 200 MW not submitting demand forms If load is reported for more than one LSE, load for each LSE should be reported in a separate column Report actual hourly demand in calendar year 2020, in megawatts, for each hour of each day.
+Add rows to report all 8,760 hours in 2020.

-Begin with the hour that ended at 1 a.m. on January 1, 2018.
+Begin with the hour that ended at 1 a.m. on January 1, 2020.